jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 The #emp_[cost of acquisition] plays a decisive role, particularly for start-ups and small to medium-sized research and industrial institutions.
 These entities often operate under constrained budgets, making affordability a key factor in standard selection.
 The #emp_[coverage of #glspl("swith")] requirements is a crucial criterion.
 It is generally understood that any standard failing to account for this aspect would be automatically disqualified from assessment.
 This criterion acts as a fundamental filter, ensuring that only relevant standards are included in the selection process.
 The final criterion, #emp_[clearly understandable and detailed specifications], is essential for effective implementation.
 Standards should provide precise and comprehensive guidelines to ensure consistent application across different projects and organizations.
-This clarity facilitates accurate interpretation and implementation, reducing the risk of errors or misunderstandings that could compromise safety or performance in #glspl("swith") applications.
+This clarity facilitates accurate interpretation and implementation, reducing the risk of errors or misunderstandings that could compromise safety or performance in #gls("swith") applications.
 For #glspl("swith"), four standards meeting all criteria and complementing each other have been identified in @tab_11.

 #figure(